ros-navigation/docs.nav2.org/tutorials/docs/using_docking.rst

 If your robot or dock does not fall into these implementations (i.e. using custom battery or detection messages that cannot be converted into ROS standard types), then you may be required to build your own plugin to meet your particular needs.
 However, you can use the ``SimpleChargingDock`` assuming you turn off these settings and dock blind to get started.

-If you do not currently have a way to detect your dock, dock detection can be done easily using the `isaac_ros_apriltag <https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_apriltag>`_ or `ROS image_proc <https://github.com/ros-perception/image_pipeline/blob/rolling/image_proc/src/track_marker.cpp>`_ nodes to get started.
+If you do not currently have a way to detect your dock, dock detection can be done easily using Apriltagss and the `isaac_ros_apriltag <https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_apriltag>`_ or `ROS image_proc <https://github.com/ros-perception/image_pipeline/blob/rolling/image_proc/src/track_marker.cpp>`_ nodes to get started.
+Use the Isaac ROS if using a Jetson platform to obtain a GPU optimized pipeline with your camera feeds.
 The defaults support this out of the box, see ``nova_carter_docking`` for an example.

 .. note::